callmelazarus/leetcode-codewars-journey/README.md

 ---

+## Feb 10, 2023 - Mon

+**Today I worked on:**
+- can place flowers e605
+**Reflection:**
+**Lesson:**

 ## Feb 18, 2023 - Sat

 **Today I worked on:**
 - can place flowers e605
 **Reflection:**
+- Today was working on last minute kindred site meeting with Alex, Prairie, and Jonathan
+- Friday - payroll learning in morning and talk with Dinko.
+Then job hunting and Alex/Esther Park's wedding
+- Thursday - so much Kindred stuff
 **Lesson:**

 ## Feb 15, 2023 - Wed